 We also have routes in the Sierra de la Nieves, one of Spain’s least known but most spectacular natural parks.
 It has amazingly diverse flora and fauna, dramatic changes of landscape, stunning views down to the Mediterranean, and intriguing Civil War ruins.
 Also, should it interest you, some of the deepest caves in the world.

 Most of our hikes are circular, involve descents and ascents totalling between 200 and 700 metres.
 Some start from the hotel door, others involve a short drive.
 They vary from two to six hours, easy to moderate in difficulty.
 They are self-guided and we offer a collection service should it be needed.
 We also offer guided walking holidays.
 For the most part the walks are on tracks and defined footpaths.

 When is the best time to walk in the Serrania de Ronda?

 The best seasons are Spring and Autumn when the temperatures are more suitable.
-Every season offers different wonders: Spring brings wild flowers and migrating birds; early summer, the chestnuts flower and a musky scent fills the air; in Autumn the chestnuts trees go through a spectacular palette of red and gold.
+Every season offers different wonders: Spring brings wild flowers and migrating birds; early summer, the chestnuts flower and a musky scent fills the air; in Autumn the sweet chestnut trees (los castaños) go through a spectacular palette of red and gold.
 And winter walking in the Ronda area can be marvellous, not too cold and often with brilliant skies when you can see as far as Africa and the Rif mountains of Morocco.
 Hiking in July and August is not recommended as it is too hot.